 Our manufactured products carry a 1-year warranty for workmanship and quality.
 Should any of parts fail during the first year from general use and not abused by digging rocks or materials that will damage the materials.
 Generally, we have a 30-day return policy.
 For kits, if they are assembled (holes drilled and parts riveted together) we will not accept a return.
 We will not accept returns on products that are used.
 If you dig a hole with the digger, it is considered non-returnable.
 If you are having trouble, give us a call.
 We want our customers to be happy.
 See our Return Policy more specifics.

 What is return policy?

 Yes, our standard policy is 30 days, complete return if unopened.
 If the product is opened, there will be a restocking fee.
 In all cases, the customer pays for shipping costs.
-If shipping is free to the customer, the customer will be charged for the shipping fee to them.
 Items that Holey-Moley represents, such as the Portable Engine Driven Vacuum, will fall under the return policy of the manufacturer, and returns will be to them.

 Do I pay for shipping?